 PhD Student Positions

-Positions may be available in the areas of fluid-structure interaction, marine energy, or concrete/masonry structures.
-Interested students are advised to review our research and outreach activities, publications, and presentations to explore how their interests may fit in our educational mission.
+Positions may be available in the areas of fluid-structure interaction, marine energy, and structural engineering materials and systems.
+Prospective PhD students are advised to review our research and outreach activities, publications, and presentations to explore how their interests may fit in our educational and research missions.

 Desired background of applicants:

 An undergraduate/graduate degree in Civil or Mechanical Engineering with specialization in Structural, Coastal, or Hydraulic Engineering, Computational Fluid Dynamics, or Fluid-Structure Interaction.
-Previous experience with laboratory experiments and/or computational simulations is desired.
+Prior experience with laboratory tests, coding in Matlab, Python, Julia, or experience with finite element computational simulations is desired.
+It is understood that a student might not have experience with all the above.

 Grades and scores: There are no specific requirements for being accepted into our PhD program, except for those detailed by the Department.
 However, experience has shown that the following metrics are helpful indicators that the applicant has a strong potential for success:

-3) Some research experience at BS- or MS-levels with a thesis, a conference, or a journal publication.
+3) Research experience at BS- or MS-levels with a thesis, a conference, a journal publication, or a research project that led to a report or presentation.

-4) Some experience with peer-reviewed journal or conference paper writing in English.
+4) Experience with peer-reviewed journal or conference paper writing in English.

 Are you Interested?
 We are excited to welcome you to our SP-I Lab.
 Please read below: